 Save the Date!

-Planning is under way for the 2024 AGIC Education and Training Symposium!
-Arizona's premier GIS event will be held in Prescott, Arizona at the Prescott Resort and Conference Center on August 27 - August 30, 2024.
-Start planning your presentations and map submission now!
+The 2024 AGIC Education and Training Symposium will be held in Prescott, Arizona at the Prescott Resort and Conference Center on August 27 - August 30, 2024.
+Registration is now open, with early bird registration rates available until July 26th.
+Visit the symposium website for registration details and other information.

 Sharing